ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `OnEnterTrigger` function at the end of the script.
-This function will check when the local player has entered the `SHOP_TRIGGER` volume and turn on interaction so the label will show up for the player.
-The `inTrigger` variable is set to true, indicating the player is inside the `SHOP_TRIGGER` volume.

 !!! tip "Trigger Interaction Label"
     If a trigger is interactable, then the interaction label can show up to the player even when that player has not entered the trigger volume (i.e. the player getting close to the trigger volume).
 This is why the `inTrigger` variable is used, to make sure the player is inside the trigger volume before showing the interaction label.

 #### Connect Events

+Connect up the events at the end of the script.

 ```lua
 SHOP_BUTTON.clickedEvent:Connect(CloseUI)